WW Recipe of the Day: Apple, Broccoli, Walnut Salad for One

 Although the recipe is written for one, the ingredients can easily be doubled or tripled to serve more.

-What Should I Serve with this Simple Broccoli Salad for One?
+What Should I Serve with this Simple Salad?

 This salad can serve as a vegan lunch with chips, slices of baguette or whole grain crackers.